the lists:

 The first half of the Fifties barely includes more albums than the previous years' lists, as—from a Rock perspective—popular music is dominated by Rhythm and Blues, Doo Wop, and Country and Western singles released by upstart, "independent" labels.
 The growing popularity of R. and B., especially among White teens, during the years of Rock's mythical birth (1954-1956) leads to a greater number of albums that are not mere compilations of previously-released singles, though most of the artists actually making effective use of the album format are experimentalists like Les Paul and Chet Atkins; Folk, Blues, and Gospel artists benefitting from the Folk Revival; and "crossover" artists able to appeal to older listeners (for example, Dinah Washington, Johnny Mathis, Connie Francis).
 And, mostly beyond the purview of the Rock Annual, the late Fifties were the heyday of Jazz music in America, enough great music being recorded that, to listeners in the decades since, the resulting treasure trove is practically speaking inexhaustible.

-For the Fifties, 394 tracks are listed, 59 albums.
-The totals through 1959 are 626 tracks, 65 albums.
+For the Fifties, 62 albums are listed, 518 tracks.
+The totals through 1959 are 68 albums and 787 tracks.

 ~